souffle17/cas-from-scratch/README.md

 - e = exp
 - use '_' as the negative sign for equations
 - x and y are the variables

-Increase number of sub-iterations if graph is too sparse

 ## Example
 [https://en.wikipedia.org/wiki/Rose_(mathematics)](https://en.wikipedia.org/wiki/Rose_(mathematics))